cjnaz/lanmonitor/README.md

       DD-wrt_age_<friendly_name>  <local or user@host>  [CRITICAL]  <check_interval>  <age>  <routerIP>
       DD-wrt_age_Router          local          CRITICAL  1d   30d  192.168.1.1

 - **freespace_plugin:**  The free space on the file system that holds the  specified `<path>` is checked.
 Expected free space may be an absolute value or a percentage.
+If the path does not exist, setup() will pass but eval_status() will return RTN_WARNING and retry on each check_interval.
+This allows for intermittently missing paths.

       MonType_Free		freespace_plugin
       Free_<friendly_name>  <local or user@host>  [CRITICAL]  <check_interval>  <free_amount>  <path>